House Republicans and Democrats agree on $57 billion USPS overhaul

 DeJoy made postal legislation the largest component of his controversial “Delivering for America” 10-year plan for the agency.
 To make up for a $160 billion projected shortfall over the next decade, DeJoy raised postage costs and lengthened delivery times.
 The agency banked on Congress taking liabilities off its balance sheet and growth in its package shipping business to make up the difference.

-The bill eliminates the Postal Service’s retiree health care prefunding mandate and instead requires future postal retirees to enroll in Medicare, drawing some criticism that the legislation amounts to a congressional bailout.
+The bill eliminates the Postal Service’s retiree health care pre-funding mandate and instead requires future postal retirees to enroll in Medicare, drawing some criticism that the legislation amounts to a congressional bailout.

 “The truth is the post office isn’t lacking liquidity.
-It is bankrupt,” Rep. Darrell Issa said on the House floor.
+It is bankrupt,” Rep. Darrell Issa (R-Calif.) said on the House floor.
 “And nothing in this bill will make the post office truly solvent.
 It just wipes out and wipes away debt and shifts the burden on to taxpayers.”

 The Congressional Budget Office, Congress’s nonpartisan bookkeeper, projected that the bill would save taxpayers $1.5 billion over the next 10 years, because postal retirees would boost Medicare’s prescription drug discounts.